Joining the Catholic Church

 Interested in exploring what it means to be Catholic?
 The first step is simple: come to Mass.
 Experience the beauty of the liturgy, meet our priest and parish community, and see firsthand the love and welcome we share.
 It’s a perfect opportunity to ask questions and feel the presence of the community.

-The Order of Christian Initiation for Adults (OCIA)
+The Order of Christian Initiation for Adults OCIA (Formerly known as RCIA)

 Sacraments of Initiation